What is the Northumbria Local Appropriate Adult Scheme?

 What are the benefits of volunteering as an appropriate adult?

-Volunteering as an appropriate adult is a great way to boost your CV, explore different roles and sectors, and discover what career path might suit you.
-You'll develop key professional skills like communication, liaising with others, and many more.
+Volunteering as an appropriate adult is a great way to explore different roles.
+This helps you to find out which career path suits you.
+You’ll also develop key professional skills, like communication and working with others.

-As a volunteer, you can also work towards an accredited qualification – giving you official recognition, supporting your personal development, and helping you stand out to future employers.
+As a volunteer, you can also work towards an accredited qualification for official recognition.
+This supports your personal development, boosts your CV and helps you stand out to future employers.

 "Joining NLAAS has allowed me to improve my communication skills in relation to navigating sensitive conversations with individuals in stressful situations.
 I’ve gained so much knowledge from the officers in terms of future career pathways too.
 Since completing my placement hours, I’ve continued to volunteer because I find the scheme so fulfilling."
 Joshua, BSc (Hons) Criminology graduate and previous volunteer.